 Employment is a dominating factor in people's life.
 A job can be the realisation of a life's passion, it can be a continuous learning experience or it can simply be a means of paying the bills.
 Regardless, the importance of employment and employment opportunities are considerations in land use and land use planning.
-Barriers to employment through education and skills training as well as physical access through transport and financial barriers are concerns which can be addressed through holistic community planning. operate which are well connected to residential areas, education facilities and recreation spaces encourage high uptake of land and promote a bustling, vibrant community.
+Barriers to employment through education and skills training as well as physical access through transport and financial barriers are concerns which can be addressed through holistic community planning.
+Providing a range of areas for businesses and services to operate which are well connected to residential areas, education facilities and recreation spaces encourage high uptake of land and promote a bustling, vibrant community.